On a canonical polynomial for links of elliptic singularities: Introduction

+The overall goal of this work is to understand the role of the exponents of the canonical polynomial.
+In this context, first we determine the structure of the exponents of $P_0(\bt)$ and prove that they determine the elliptic sequence $\{B_j,C_j\}$.
+More precisely, one proves that the non-negative entries of an exponent determine $B_{j+1}$ for some $j$ and the cycle formed from these components is exactly the special cycle $C_j$, see Theorem \ref{thm:exp} and the discussion therein.

+Conversely, we study in what extent can the exponents be reconstructed from the elliptic sequence.
+For that, we consider an extension (an inclusion) $\Gamma'\subset \Gamma$ of elliptic graphs and we study the projections of the exponents of $\Gamma$ to $\Gamma'$ (Theorem \ref{thm:dualmapinj}).
+On the other hand, there might be exponents of $\Gamma'$ which do not come from such projections, that is, they can not be `extended' to $\Gamma$.
+Nevertheless, in Theorem \ref{thm:cc} we prove that whenever an exponent of $\Gamma'$ is extendable to $\Gamma$, the coefficient of its monomial in $P_0^{\Gamma'}$ equals to the sum of the coefficients in $P_0^{\Gamma}$ corresponding to its extensions.
+Furthermore, we construct a step by step algorithm which builds up all the exponents of $\Gamma$ from the elliptic sequence.

+The study of extendability of the exponents leads to the definition of a `good extension' of elliptic graphs which can be characterized by a natural inclusion type formula for the corresponding cannonical polynomials, as presented in Theorem \ref{thm:mainrec}.
+This formula is in accordance with the flag structure $B_{m}\subset B_{m-1}\subset\dots\subset \Gamma$ provided by the elliptic sequence.

 The structure of the article is as follows.
-Section \ref{s:prliminaries} presents the necessary ingredients and preliminaries regarding the topology of normal surface singularities, Seiberg--Witten invariants, Poincar\'e series and the canonical polynomial constructed from it.
-Section \ref{s:ell} is a short introduction to the theory of elliptic singularities with a high emphasis on the Nagy-N\'emethi elliptic sequence.
-Section \ref{s:shape} contains one of the main result of the article and discusses how the (exponents of) canonical polynomial determines the elliptic sequence.
+Section \ref{s:prliminaries} presents some preliminaries regarding the topology of normal surface singularities, Seiberg--Witten invariants, Poincar\'e series and the canonical polynomial.
+Section \ref{s:ell} is a short review of elliptic singularities with a high emphasis on the NN-elliptic sequence.
+Section \ref{s:shape} explains how (the exponents of) the canonical polynomial determines the elliptic sequence.
 We illustrate our result on detailed examples as well.
-In section \ref{s:5} we discuss some technical machinery which shows how the exponents project if we consider elliptic subgraphs of a given elliptic graph.
-Then in section \ref{s:6} we study extensions of elliptic graphs and their corresponding exponents.
-As a result we define the good extensions which, in some sense, `behaves' nicely amongst all the ellitpic extensions.
-Finally, section \ref{s:7} characterizes the good extensions via a simple and natural recursive formula for the corresponding canonical polynomials.
+In Section \ref{s:5} we study the projection of the exponents to elliptic subgraphs.
+Reversely, in Section \ref{s:6} we discuss extensions of elliptic graphs and their corresponding exponents.
+We define the notion of `good extension' which, in some sense, `behaves' nicely with respect to a natural recursivity of canonical polynomials in the elliptic case.
+Finally, Section \ref{s:7} proves that this natural recursive (surgery) formula for the corresponding canonical polynomials is valid exactly when we have a good extension.